IG report on Clinton email probe reveals FBI agent's 'stop'-Trump text, calls Comey 'insubordinate'

 Justice Department Inspector General Michael Horowitz, in a comprehensive and at-times scathing report on the handling of the Hillary Clinton email investigation, exposed extraordinary text messages by a top FBI official vowing to "stop" Donald Trump -- while calling then-director James Comey's actions in the case "insubordinate."

 The long-awaited report was released Thursday afternoon, spanning nearly 600 pages and scrutinizing the actions of numerous figures who played a key role in the Justice Department and FBI's investigation.
-It is the result of an 18-month investigation, incorporating dozens of witness interviews and hundreds of thousands of documents.
+It is the product of an 18-month review, incorporating dozens of witness interviews and hundreds of thousands of documents.

 But one of the most stunning findings concerns texts between agent Peter Strzok and bureau colleague Lisa Page.